Rigidity in Elliptic Curve Local-Global Principles: Introduction

 Our result weakens the hypotheses of Theorem \ref{K-thrm} and Theorem \ref{S-thrm}, for each reducing the density at which the local condition of its statement must hold from $1$ down to $\frac{3}{4}$ (or $\frac{2}{3}$ in the case of $\ell = 2$).
-But perhaps more to the point, our result may be viewed as one about the rigidity of the \quotes{locally everywhere} conditions of \ref{K-q} and \ref{S-q}.
-A subset is colloquially termed \textit{rigid} if its elements are determined by less information than expected.
+Perhaps more to the point, our result may be viewed as one about the rigidity of the \quotes{locally everywhere} conditions of \ref{K-q} and \ref{S-q}.
+Roughly speaking, a collection is termed \textit{rigid} if its elements are determined by less information than expected.
 A well-known example is the subset of complex analytic functions among all complex functions.
 Another example, articulated by Jones \cite{Jo2017}, is the subset of power maps among all set functions $K \to K$, for a Galois number field $K$.
-In our case, for an odd prime $\ell$, the two parts of Theorem \ref{main-thrm} are equivalent to
+In our case, for an odd prime $\ell$, the two parts of Theorem \ref{main-thrm} are equivalent to the assertion that (1') $E/K$ has nontrivial rational $\ell$-torsion locally everywhere if and only if $\delta(\mathcal{S}^1_{E,\ell}) > \frac{3}{4}$, and (2') $E/K$ admits a rational $\ell$-isogeny locally everywhere if and only if $\delta(\mathcal{S}_{E,\ell}) > \frac{3}{4}$.
 In this sense, for a number field $K$ and prime number $\ell$, the subset of elliptic curves over $K$ that satisfy the \quotes{locally everywhere} condition of \ref{K-q} (respectively \ref{S-q}) is rigid among the set of all elliptic curves over $K$.